The Hidden Costs of Voice AI Wrappers: Dependency, Pricing, and Support Risks

 What Is a Voice AI Wrapper?

 Wrappers handle branding, billing, and client management, but rely entirely on third-party infrastructure for the actual voice AI functionality.
+"Infrastructure" here means the systems that do the real work of a call: converting speech to text, running the language model that decides what to say, generating the spoken reply, and connecting the call to the phone network.
+Wrappers own none of that.
 Platforms like Voicerr, Vapify, ChatDash, and VoiceAIWrapper all use this architecture.
-When your client makes a call, the request travels: Your dashboard > Wrapper platform > VAPI/Retell > Response back through both layers.
+When your client makes a call, the request travels: your dashboard, then the wrapper platform, then VAPI or Retell, then the response comes back through both layers.

 What Happens When the Underlying Provider Has an Outage?